How Long Do Golf Carts Last? Gas vs Electric Lifespan

 As an Amazon Associate, we earn from qualifying purchases.
 This helps support our site at no extra cost to you.

 Golf carts are a serious investment.
-Whether you are spending $5,000 on a used EZGO or $15,000 on a new Club Car, you want to know how long that cart will actually last before you hand over the money.
+Whether you are spending $5,000 on a used E-Z-GO or $15,000 on a new Club Car, you want to know how long that cart will actually last before you hand over the money.

-The short answer: electric golf carts last 20-40 years and gas carts last 15-30 years with proper maintenance.
-But those ranges are huge, and the difference between a cart that dies at 10 years and one that runs for 35 comes down to a few specific factors.
+Those ranges are huge, and the difference between a cart that dies at 10 years and one that runs for 35 comes down to a few specific factors.

 This guide breaks down the lifespan of every major component, compares durability by brand, and gives you practical steps to get the most years out of your cart.
 If you are shopping for a golf cart or trying to decide whether to repair or replace the one you have, this is everything you need to know.